Special Note#

 emerge --ask sys-fs/xfsprogs # XFS

-emerge --ask sys-fs/dosfstools # FAT/vfat (Required for EFI partition)
+emerge --ask sys-fs/dosfstools # FAT/vfat (For EFI)

 emerge --ask sys-fs/btrfs-progs # Btrfs